First-principles calculation of electronic and topological properties of low-dimensional tellurium: Results and Discussions

+This behavior is attributed to the fact that spatial inversion symmetry—$\alpha$-Te belongs to the space group $P\bar{3}m1$, which contains an inversion center.
+On the other hand, $\beta$-Te belongs to the space group $P2/m$, which has both spatial and time-reversal symmetry inversion.
+This prevents the formation of Weyl nodes in the band structure.
+Likewise, the lack of SOC-induced band inversion precludes the characterization of these systems as topological insulators.

+Nevertheless, it is important to note that non-trivial topological phases can arise under suitable external conditions.
+Topological phase transitions may be induced by perturbations such as mechanical strain, magnetic impurities, or doping.
+As discussed in Ref.~\cite{Niu_Zhang_Graf_Lee_Wang_Wu_Low_Ye_2023}, for instance, applying isotropic strain can drive tellurene from a trivial state into a topological phase.
+For completeness, the $\langle S_x \rangle$ spin components of the: pentagonal phase are shown in Figs.~\ref{fig:2dte_spin}(c,d), buckled kagome phase [Figs.~\ref{fig:2dte_spin}(e,f)], and buckled square phase [Figs.~\ref{fig:2dte_spin}(g,h)].
-Fig. \ref{fig:teh_band_proj} (a) shows the band structure of the Te helicoidal nanowire (Te-h), calculated using the HSE06 functional with and without spin–orbit coupling (SOC).
-The inclusion of SOC consistently reduces the band gap of this material, decreasing it from 2.49 eV to 2.23 eV.
-These values are in good agreement with previous theoretical studies\,\cite{Kramer}.
-In both cases, the band structures exhibit predominantly flat dispersion.
-This combination of a finite band gap and quasi-flat bands makes Te-h a promising candidate for photonic applications \cite{fast}.

-From Fig.~\ref{fig:teh_band_proj} (b), it is evident that the bands exhibit lifted degeneracies with SOC enabled, similar to those seen in Te-I along the $\Gamma-A$ direction.
-Along Te-h high-symmetry path, four band crossings are seen: two occurring at the same $K$-point — one \textbf{(P1)} at the valence bands around $-2.7\,\text{eV}$ and another \textbf{(P2)} at the conduction bands near $2\,\text{eV}$ — and two others with $K$-point close to the $\Gamma$ point, one \textbf{(P3)} around $-2.7\,\text{eV}$ and \textbf{(P4)} near $2\,\text{eV}$.
-Fig.~\ref{fig:teh_band_proj} (c) shows the PDOS for Te-h, which reveals that the \(p_x\), \(p_y\), and \(p_z\) orbitals contribute similarly to the VBM and CBM.
-In contrast, the CBM is predominantly dominated by the \(p_x\) orbital.
-Due to the quantum confinement effect, Te-h exhibits highly localized states, as evidenced by the discrete points seen in the band structure and the high peaks in the DOS.
+Fig.~\ref{fig:teh_band_surface_states}(a) presents the band structure of the Te helicoidal nanowire (Te-h), computed using the MLWF-HSE06 functional both with and without SOC.
+The inclusion of SOC consistently narrows the band gap, reducing it from 2.49 eV to 2.23 eV.
+These values align well with previous theoretical reports,\cite{Kramer}.
+In both cases, the band structure displays predominantly flat dispersion.
+This combination of a finite band gap and quasi-flat bands makes Te-h an appealing material for photonic applications,\cite{fast}.
+Fig.~\ref{fig:teh_band_surface_states}(b) shows the inclusion of SOC lifts band degeneracies in a manner similar to that observed in Te-I along the $\Gamma$–A direction.
+Along the high-symmetry path of Te-h, four band crossings are identified: two occurring at the same $K$-point—P1 in the valence band at $-2.7,\text{eV}$ and P2 in the conduction band near $2,\text{eV}$—and two additional crossings near the $\Gamma$-point, P3 at $-2.7,\text{eV}$ and P4 around $2,\text{eV}$.
+Fig.~\ref{fig:teh_band_surface_states}(c) presents the PDOS for Te-h, showing that the $p_x$, $p_y$, and $p_z$ orbitals contribute comparably to both the VBM and CBM.
+However, the CBM exhibits a more pronounced contribution from the $p_x$ orbital.
+Due to quantum confinement, Te-h displays highly localized electronic states, which is reflected in the discrete features of the band structure and in the pronounced peaks observed in the DOS.